navidmx/AccessIDE/README.md

 # AccessIDE
 #### An IDE with accessibility in mind using audio input/output and defined commands to easily navigate, read, and even write code.

-## Development
-To set up the project, make sure you have Node.js and npm installed, then run: `npm install`

-To start the development server, run: `npm run dev`

-To start a production build, run: `npm start`

-The server depends on ffmpeg to process audio, so that must be installed as well.

 ## Commands
 The following commands can be run by hitting the `ESC` key to activate voice input, or simply typing into the command bar at the top of the page.